Dave Kingman: Oakland Athletics (1984–1986)

 During his final year in Oakland in 1986, Kingman sent a pink gift box to Sue Fornoff, a sportswriter for The Sacramento Bee.
 Inside there was a live rat, with a tag attached to it that read, "My name is Sue."
 Fornoff claimed that Kingman had told her that women do not belong in the clubhouse, and that he harassed her several times since she began covering the team the year before.
-Kingman himself said it was intended as a harmless practical joke.
+Kingman himself said it was intended as a harmless practical joke, telling reporters: "This is a man's clubhouse.
+If someone can't take a simple joke, they shouldn't be in the game".
 The A's fined Kingman $3,500 and warned that he would be released if a similar incident occurred again.
+When asked if he would apologize to Fornoff, Kingman said, "I've pulled practical jokes on other people and I didn't apologize to them".

 Kingman's reputation throughout his major league career was as someone disliked by most reporters and numerous teammates.

 When Kingman's contract expired after the 1986 season, Oakland did not renew his contract and he became a free agent.
 Oakland signed former Athletic and future Hall of Famer Reggie Jackson for his final year as the team's designated hitter for the 1987 season to play alongside the new blood in home run hitting in Jose Canseco and rookie Mark McGwire.

 In three seasons with Oakland, under managers Steve Boros, Jackie Moore, and Tony LaRussa, Kingman hit .238 with 100 home runs and 303 RBI.

 For his major league career, Kingman batted .236 with 442 home runs and 1210 RBI.
 He had a .302 OBP, and a .780 OPS, to go with 608 walks and 1816 strikeouts, over 1941 career games.
 Kingman averaged a home run every 15.11 at bats, tied with Juan González for 19th best all-time.

 In 1995, Kingman was awarded over $829,000 in damages for collusion by MLB owners against him (and other MLB players who were free agents), specifically for 1987.